-Our U.S. Subsidiaries are participants in the statutorily created insolvency guaranty associations in all states where they are licensed carriers.
-These associations were formed for the purpose of paying unearned premium and loss claims of licensed insolvent insurance companies.
-The U.S. Subsidiaries are assessed their pro rata share of such claims based upon their written premiums, subject to a maximum annual assessment per line of insurance.
-Such costs can generally be recovered through surcharges on future premiums.
+Our licensed U.S. Subsidiaries are participants in the statutorily created insolvency guaranty associations in all states where they are licensed carriers.
+These associations were formed for the purpose of paying return of unearned premium and loss claims of licensed insolvent insurance companies.
+The licensed U.S. Subsidiaries are assessed their pro rata share of such claims based upon their written premiums, subject to a maximum annual assessment per line of insurance.
+Such costs may be recovered through surcharges on future premiums.
 Non-admitted business is neither supported by nor subject to guaranty assessments.